 I don’t have them in my house because I won’t put up with someone who sounds thirty years younger than I am and who knows everything.
 She’d fink on everything I do when I’m alone.
 I already drive around with someone who sounds like them, and she’s the best traveling companion I’ve ever had.

-Sorry, Sugar, you don’t help at all and you won’t even sit your butt down in the car.
+Sorry, Sugar, you don’t help at all, and you don’t sit your butt down in the car.